A Very Good Brain

 This is the destruction anger wrecks on our brains.
 Now lets compare that to addictive substances.
 It’s widely known that drugs “aren’t great”, but with the invention of brain scans, we can now literally see the damage caused.
 When taken, drugs – such as alcohol, meth, and cocaine – release a flood of dopamine, overwhelming the brain’s reward circuit.
 As the user experiences a bolt of extreme pleasure, the brain recognizes the dangerously high hormone levels.
 Seeking to preserve itself, the brain adapts by reducing the number of dopamine receptors and whisks away the dopamine more quickly by increasing neuron transporters.

 Consequently, one must increase dosage to experience the same feelings.
-As the drug dose climbs higher, the brain’s receptors and response to natural rewards sinks lower2.
+As the drug dose climbs higher, the brain’s receptors and response to natural rewards sinks lower.
 The cardinal rule of the brain is that more frequented roads get bigger lanes, and less frequented roads get trimmed down or closed.
 As time goes on and the brain rewires itself, the choice to use drugs gives place to habit.
 And habit digs its heels in deep.
 Dose by dose, the drug user becomes a drug addict.
 The mind clouds, memories may vanish, and the risk of dementia shoots up.
-Unable to enjoy the dopamine levels that normal life provides, existence may disintegrate to little more than finding the next high3.
+Unable to enjoy the dopamine levels that normal life provides, existence may disintegrate to little more than finding the next high.

 So far, what we’ve seen of the brain hasn’t been so good.
 Before we get too despondent about the harm bad choices and habits have on our brains, let’s further play the power of the brain to heal itself.